rancher/rio/README.md

 $ rio domain add foo.bar default/route1
 default/foo-bar

-# Use your own certs by providing a secret that contain tls cert and key.
+# Use your own certs by providing a secret that contain tls cert and key instead of provisioning by letsencrypts.
 The secret has to be created first in system namespace.
 $ rio domain add --secret $name foo.bar default/route1
 ```

+Note: By default Rio will automatically configure Letsencrypt HTTP-01 challenge to provision certs for your publicdomain.
+This need you to install rio on standard ports.
+Try `rio install --httpport 80 --httpsport 443`.

 ## Autoscaling